China releases some details of a 12-point peace plan to end the war in Ukraine

-China released some details of a peace plan to bring an end to the war in Ukraine.
-Top Chinese diplomate Wang Yi has been toured Europe last week to lobby for the plan, ending his trip in Moscow for talks with Russian President Vladimir Putin.
+China has released some details of a peace plan to bring an end to the war in Ukraine.
+Top Chinese diplomate Wang Yi toured Europe last week to lobby for the plan, ending his trip in Moscow for talks with Russian President Vladimir Putin.

 On the anniversary of the invasion of Ukraine by Russia, Beijing released some more details of its 12-point proposal.